-ANGUS RITCHIE is the Director of the Centre for Theology & Community and the Assistant Priest at St Peter's Church in Bethnal Green.
+ANGUS RITCHIE is the Director of the Contextual Theology Centre and the Assistant Priest at St Peter's Church in Bethnal Green.
 He is an Honorary Canon of Worcester Cathedral.

-DAVID BARCLAY is Faith in Public Life Officer at the Centre for Theology & Community and a former President of the Oxford University Student Union.
+DAVID BARCLAY is Faith in Public Life Officer at the Contextual Theology Centre and a former President of the Oxford University Student Union.